hstoychev/endeva-demo/README.md

 # Our end goal:
 Microservices and automation Build/Deploy process CI/CD for common web application technologies such as PHP-Apache/NginX-MySQL.
 Docker registry, monitoring and orchestration in Cloud native environment: Azure Container Registry, Azure Kubernetes Services, Azure DevOps.

+# Build steps:

 1. Create K8s cluster in Azure (AKS).
 We can use ARM tempaltes to automate AKS deployment and set specific settings as Disk size, OS type, node Kubernetes version and SSH  public key, set RBAC and networking (https://github.com/Azure/azure-quickstart-templates/blob/master/101-aks/azuredeploy.json).

+NOTE: Be sure that AKS Service Principal account have OWNER role permissions(RBAC) over all AKS related Resource Groups in Azure Subscription!

 1.1.
 We are dploying our AKS with Log Analytics workspace for general monitoring purposes.
 - AKS Monitoring from Portal -> Monitor -> Containers/Insights.
 Aalerts can be configured by using custom query in Log Analytics worspace or with Azure Metric Alerts API.